Bad News for Couples: Bounds for Fair Division of Indivisible Items among Groups: Introduction

-The dependence on $k$ in the lower bound was subsequently improved.
-Caragiannis, Larsen, and Shyam~\cite{caragiannis2025newlowerboundmulticolor} proved a lower bound of $\Omega(\sqrt{n/(k\log k)})$, and Manurangsi and Meka~\cite{Manurangsi2025_tightlowerbounds} strengthened this further to $\Omega(\sqrt{n_1})$.
+The dependence on $k$ in the lower bound was subsequently improved, first by \citet{caragiannis2025newlowerboundmulticolor} and later by \citet{ManurangsiM2026}, who strengthened the lower bound to $\Omega(\sqrt{n_1})$.
 A key ingredient in the latter result is a tight $\Omega(\sqrt{n})$ multicolor discrepancy lower bound that is independent of the number of colors.

 For bounded group sizes, however, an intriguing gap remained: while the general upper bound is $O(\sqrt{n})$, the known lower bounds were only $\Omega(1)$.
-At the other extreme, when $n_1=\dots=n_k=1$ (i.e., no groups), an EF$1$ allocation is always guaranteed~\cite{LiptonEf1}.
-This contrast led Manurangsi and Meka~\cite{Manurangsi2025_tightlowerbounds} to suggest that sharper guarantees might be possible when groups are small.
+At the other extreme, when $n_1=\dots=n_k=1$, the model reduces to the standard individual-agent setting and an EF$1$ allocation is always guaranteed~\cite{LiptonEf1}.
+This contrast led \citet{ManurangsiM2026} to suggest that sharper guarantees might be possible when groups are small.

-We show that this hope is unfounded: even the smallest nontrivial group structure already exhibits worst-case behavior.
+\paragraph{Lower bound.} We show that this hope is unfounded: the worst-case behavior already arises for couples, where every group has size two.
+More generally, we prove a lower bound governed by the quantity $n-k$, the number of ``extra'' agents beyond one per group.